Insights & Resources

 Before you sign the rental agreement, you need to know what your Ontario auto policy actually covers — and what it does not.
 OPCF 27, credit card benefits, and the rental counter CDW each fill different gaps, and getting them confused can leave you on the hook for a five-figure repair bill.

-Your Summer Vacation Insurance Checklist: What Ontario Travellers Actually Need
+Summer Vacation Insurance Checklist for Ontario Travellers

 OHIP hasn't covered out-of-country medical care since 2020, and a single ER visit in the U.S. can top $5,000.
 Before you pack your bags this summer, here's the insurance checklist every Ontario family should run through — from travel medical to the home vacancy clause most people don't know about.